-Faced with skill shortfalls, big companies must turn to external innovation sources to find the resources and capabilities that they lack internally.
+Big companies must turn to external innovation sources to find the resources and capabilities that they lack internally.
 Antti Koskelin, KONE Chief Information Officer confirms this observation: "We realized that we cannot develop all technologies by ourselves inside our company R&D [...]
-During the past two years, we have taken a lot of actions to partner with different technology companies and startups to capture digitization opportunities."
-While this shift to external innovation has been much discussed, there is little data that quantifies the nature and scale of this shift.
-Our research details the innovation sources that big corporations are using and how their use has evolved over time.
+During the past two years we have taken a lot of actions to partner with different technology companies and start-ups to capture digitization opportunities."